Efficient and fail-safe quantum algorithm for the transport equation: Complexity analysis

 Consider the QDA inspired incrementation operation applied to the qubits $g_i$ encoding the position in dimension $i$.
 It consists of a QFT followed by a phase shift gate and finally a QFT$^\dagger$ operation.
 The cost of implementing the QFT (QFT$^\dagger$) operation is $n_{g_i}^2 + \frac{1}{2}n_{g_i}$ CNOT operations as shown in Section \ref{ssec:multinot compl}.
 Therefore our incrementation operation can be applied at a total cost of $2 n_{g_i}^2 + n_{g_i}$ CNOT operations.

-The cost of the quantum incrementation operations proposed in \cite{Todorova2020, Budinski2020, Budinski2021}\footnote{Note that in the papers \cite{Budinski2020, Budinski2021} the primitive for the incrementation operation is not explicitly given, we have deduced the implementation of the incrementation in this paper using the Figures provided.} consists of $\sum_{p=0}^{n_{g_i}-1} \text{C}^p\text{NOT} $ gates.
+The cost of the quantum incrementation operation proposed in \cite{Todorova2020} consists of $\sum_{p=0}^{n_{g_i}-1} \text{C}^p\text{NOT} $ gates.
 Only when assuming that a C$^p$NOT can be decomposed by $\mathcal{O}\left ( p\right )$ CNOT gates, we find that the total costs of the incrementation operation implemented in these papers have the same order of magnitude with respect to the amount of CNOT gates as our QDA inspired incrementation method.
-To the best of our knowledge, however, a decomposition of a C$^p$NOT gate that requires $\mathcal{O}\left ( p\right )$ CNOT gates, either requires an extra $p-1$ ancilla qubits or requires a single ancilla qubit and $c$ CNOT operations with a large constant $c$, making our method more efficient \ref{ssec:multinot compl}.
+To the best of our knowledge, however, a decomposition of a C$^p$NOT gate that requires $\mathcal{O}\left ( p\right )$ CNOT gates, either requires an extra $p-1$ ancilla qubits or requires a single ancilla qubit and $c$ CNOT-operations with a large constant $c$, making our method more efficient \ref{ssec:multinot compl}.